A Distributed Optimization Scheme for State Estimation of Nonlinear Networks with Norm-bounded Uncertainties: Preliminaries and Problem Statement

 Since $P(e_{k+1,i})$ contains the error-estimate coupling term $e_{k,i} \hat{x}_{k,i}^T$, the linearization error $ E_{2,k,i} \Delta_{2,k,i} e_{k,i}$ and the uncertain term $\Delta f_{k,i} x_{k,i}$, some matrix inequality techniques have to be employed.
-For example, in \cite{li2017nonaugmented,li2017state}, Young's inequality and a quadratic matrix inequality are introduced to provide a deterministic upper bound of the estimation error covariance, which is generally too conservative.
+For example, in \cite{li2017nonaugmented,li2017state}, Young's inequality and a quadratic matrix inequality are introduced to provide a deterministic upper bound of MSE, which is generally too conservative.
 Thus, the estimation performance is degraded.
-Besides, they fail to handle the situation with an uncertain system state term $\Delta f_{k,i} x_{k,i}$.
 Moreover, in those methods, some complex conditions have to be checked to ensure the estimator feasibility at every estimation step.
 In \cite{shen2013H,dong2018variance}, $P(e_{k+1,i})$, $i=1, \ \cdots, \ N$, are developed in compact forms, and the estimation gains $K_{k+1,i}$, $i=1, \ \cdots, \ N$, are optimized by solving several higher-order LMIs.
 In this sense, these algorithms are centralized and the computational complexity is relatively high.

 To address the above limitations, this paper focuses on the following two problems.

 \textbf{Problem 1}: How to design a distributed estimator of low computational complexity in the simultaneous presence of noise, system uncertainties and nonlinearities?